biozz/whop.nvim/README.md

 `cmd` can be either string or Lua function.
 If it is a string, it will be passed to `vim.cmd` and executed as if you typed `:` (colon), the value of the `cmd` and hit enter.
 If it is a function, it will be called when picked.
+Functions have an additional benefit – arguments.
+You can specify the `inputs` and they will be passed into the function for further customization.
+This can be useful for transformations, which require additional parameters, ex.
+Caesar Cipher offset.

+Here is a full example:

 ```lua